mehulagg/gitlab/doc/development/documentation/index.md

    with any other documentation pages, be sure to use your MR to delete those images from the repository.
 1. Assign the MR to a technical writer for review and merge.
 1. Search for links to the old file.
-You must find and update all links to the to-be-redirected documentation file:
+You must find and update all links that point to the old documentation file:

    - In <https://gitlab.com/gitlab-com/www-gitlab-com>, search for full URLs:
      `grep -r "docs.gitlab.com/ee/path/to/file.html" .`